EighteenZi/rocksdb_wiki/WritePrepared-Transactions.md

 During a commit, a commit marker is written to the WAL and also a commit entry is added to the _CommitCache_.
 These two needs to be done atomically otherwise a reading transaction at one point might miss the update into the _CommitCache_ but later sees that.
 We achieve that by updating the _CommitCache_ before publishing the sequence number of the commit entry.
 In this way, if a reading snapshot can see the commit sequence number it is guaranteed that the _CommitCache_ is already updated as well.
 This is done via a `PreReleaseCallback` that is added to `::WriteImpl` logic for this purpose.

+## Flush/Compaction

+We provide a `IsInSnapshot(prepare_seq, commit_seq)` interface on top of the _CommitCache_ and related data structures, which can be used by the reading transactions.
+Flush/Compaction threads are also considered a reader and use the same API to figure which versions can be safely garbage collected without affecting the live snapshots.

 # Optimizations

 Here we cover the additional details in the design that were critical in achieving good performance.